 Additionally, a time limit exists to make an application for financial orders, being two (2) years from the date of separation.
 If a person wishes to obtain orders outside this period, permission is then required to be sought from the Court to make orders.

-Coutts are able to assist in preparing the necessary documents to formalise a property settlement for de facto relationships.
+Coutts Lawyers & Conveyancers are able to assist in preparing the necessary documents to formalise a property settlement for de facto relationships.
 Contact Coutts on (02) 4647 7577 to book in an initial appointment to received tailored advice to your present circumstances.

-If you have any questions or for further information contact:
+If you have any questions or for further information Contact Coutts today.

 This blog is merely general and non specific information on the subject matter and is not and should not be considered or relied on as legal advice.
 Coutts is not responsible for any cost, expense, loss or liability whatsoever in relation to this blog, including all or any reliance on this blog or use or application of this blog by you.